1 February - 2 March, Yass Valley

 Fireside Festival the Poachers Way

 The annual Fireside Festival is run throughout August in eight towns and villages within the Capital Country region.
-Twenty five separate venues offer a diverse range of events experiences in the theme of Firesides, Flavours and Friends from Fireside degustation dinners and wine tastings and master classes to performances, music recitals, art exhibitions, special menu items and accommodation packages.
+Twenty five separate venues offer a diverse range of performances, music recitals, art exhibitions, special menu items and accommodation packages.

 Sample Food Festival

-Sample food Festival is a celebration of the local distinctiveness of produce and products of the food of Northern NSW.
+Sample Food Festival is a celebration of Northern NSW’s distinct local produce.
 Northern NSW food is characterised by its focus on well-being and creativity offering a taste that embodies both the cultural and natural assets of the region.

-Wupa@Wanarauh is an annual Aboriginal Art and Culture Event held across multiple venues situated in the Hunter Valley Wine Region.
-The exhibition, featuring 16 local artists, allows visitors to follow an Aboriginal Art Trail with a dynamic and evolving program including visual art exhibitions and workshops, providing an educational and cultural experience that is unique to the Hunter.
+Wupa@Wanarauh is an annual Aboriginal art and culture exhibition held across multiple venues situated in the Hunter Valley wine region.
+The exhibition allows visitors to follow an Aboriginal art trail and provides an educational and cultural experience that is unique to the Hunter.

 Orange Wine Week

 Orange Wine Week is an annual 10 day festival held in October at various locations in and around the Orange region.
-The festival features over 100 individual events ranging in size from a simple high tea to the wine week markets catering for upwards of 3,500.
+The festival features over 100 individual events ranging in size from a simple high tea to the wine week markets catering for upwards of 3,500 people.